Dalas121/Heir_2_The_Throne/README.md

 //--------------------
 // PHASE 1 (CENTRAL WESNOTH)
 //--------------------
-S12a AToTB, part 1 (Dalas) (may or may not do these, depending on other AToTB reworks)
+if no AToTB in HttT, Mirion suggests making Arvith/Baran non-Konrad-side characters in a battle somewhere as backstory S12a AToTB, part 1 (Dalas) (may or may not do these, depending on other AToTB reworks)
 - 1-skull difficulty.
 Rewards: companion Arvith
 - Arvith is trying to get past a group of guards at the Fort Tahn ford and find his brother (i.e. AToTB S2)